wavefrontHQ/docs/pages/doc/alerts.md

 A chart image is a static snapshot that captures the state of the data at the time the alert was triggered.
 Such a snapshot can be helpful for diagnosing a possible [misfiring alert](alerts_states_lifecycle.html#misfiring-alerts), because the chart image can show you the exact state of the data that caused the alert to fire.
 (In contrast, an [interactive chart](#interactive-charts-linked-by-alert-notifications) viewed through the notification shows the data at the time you bring up the chart, which might include data that was backfilled after a delay.)

 For performance reasons, a chart image is included only if the alert's conditional query takes a minute or less to return.
-The chart image itself can take a few seconds to create, so you might briefly see a placeholder image in the notification.
+The chart image can take a few seconds to create, so you might briefly see a placeholder image in the notification.

 Chart images are automatically included in notifications for:
 * Simple alert targets (email addresses and PagerDuty keys that are added directly in the alert's target list).